 FREQUENTLY ASKED QUESTIONS

 1. Do I need therapy?
-I don't think anybody 'needs' counselling, I see it as an aid.
+I don't think anybody 'needs' counselling, I see it as more of an aid.
 Ultimately, only you can decide - you know you best.
 Consider that there may be protective parts of your personality preventing you from therapy.
 This can sometimes be putting something off that will help - like putting off surgery...

 2. How long will I need to come for?
 It is different for everyone, there are lots of external factors to therapy, like what is going on in your life, which will impact on your process.
 Anywhere from 1 to 30 sessions is most common, and some people come for years.